miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Restored two missing XP in the Ocean House quest and swapped one.

 Pier:
-+Made letting Julius go free for money end up with Humanity balanced.
 +Awarded XP point for letting Julius free and fixed his wrong aura.
-+Added Humanity for comforting Copper and improved selling options.
 +Sending Copper after the president triggers a Masquerade violation.
 +Added a Humanity loss for sending Copper to kill the head vampire.
++Restored chewing gum for Copper into arcade and animated screens.
 +Added seperate quest and an XP for exploiting the thin-blood Copper.
-+Restored chewing gum for Copper into arcade and animated screens.
 +Made killing pier cops loose Humanity and gave one the baton only.
-+Added Humanity point and lines for giving Lily's items back to her.
 Lowered money available from Julius and the surf computer difficulty.
 Prevented Copper from suddenly having money and added bus to pier.
 Removed cop cars after the police left and added Die My Darling song.